TECH3015/lectures/lecture-05.md

 ## STYLE GUIDES **01**

-Many organisations have a **style guide document** so _all_ printed and web materials are maintained in the organisation’s style
+A **style guide document** keeps an organisation’s printed and web materials within their style

 - layout
 - graphics